tofay/roci/README.md

-# roci
+# gnoci

-**roci** is a command-line tool for building OCI container images from a simple TOML configuration file.
+**gnoci** is a command-line tool for building OCI container images from a simple TOML configuration file.

 ## Features